 IBM PLEX SANS VAR

-font version of IBM Plex Sans
+Demo website for the variable font version of IBM Plex Sans

-Because the font technology uses interpolation and extrapolation mechanisms, it offers the user with built-in variability.
-You not only get the static weights, you also get what lives inbetween.
-With mechanisms exposed to the user, they can be built into operating systems and browsers or other applications, allowing for responsive web and app design.
+Variable fonts are an extension to the OpenType specification, allowing a single font file to store a continuous range of design variants.
+Because this technology uses interpolation and extrapolation mechanisms, it offers the user with built-in variability.
+With those mechanisms exposed to the user, they can be built into operating systems and browsers or other applications, allowing for responsive web and app design.

 Special thanks: Mick Duggan and Max Peeperkorn.